 International Visitor Survey statistics estimate the average annual number of visitors to the city of Brisbane at around 1.6 million.
 When you combine this impressive figure with a total of 2.2 million residents, it becomes clear that Australia’s third-largest capital city is increasing by the day in population and popularity.

-Despite its exponential growth status, there are a slew of Brisbane boutique hotels for artful accommodation, artistic destinations, dining experiences and sightseeing activities that not only shine amid stunning natural surroundings but also embody exclusive cachet.
+Despite its exponential growth status, there is a slew of boutique hotels in Brisbane for artful accommodation, artistic destinations, dining experiences and sightseeing activities that not only shine amid stunning natural surroundings but also embody exclusive cachet.

 Brisbane Boutique Hotels